DeviousDevices/DDa/== readme/Devious Readme.txt

 -Known Issues-

-Some devices (headgear in particular) may not always fit perfectly on characters with exaggerated visual features Clipping can occur when assuming extreme poses or performing certain actions.
+Headgear (gags, blingfold,...) may not always fit perfectly depending on the character's race and facial features.
+Minor clipping and/or deformation issues may occur when the character assumes extreme poses or performs certain movements.